progvocab/products-service/design/messaging-systems/kafka/Brokers.md

 * **Kafdrop** for basic inspection
 * **Kafka Manager** or **AKHQ** for more advanced UI

-Let me know if you'd like broker reassignment examples or how to balance load across brokers.
+More :  broker reassignment examples or how to balance load across brokers